-become.
+Although 60% of people recognise that they are both national and European in some sense, the concept of European Citizenship itself remains elusive.
+By bringing together its scattered elements in the ECIT Statute, we aim to improve an understanding of what it is and what it could become.
 This matters because the European Union is crisis-ridden, torn apart by centrifugal forces over the management of the Euro, asylum and immigration, free movement within the EU and the rise of extreme nationalism and xenophobia.
 What else but a stronger transnational citizenship can hold the EU together?
-The dilemma is that European citizenship as a shared concept – and not just as a practice – is needed now, but it will take a generation to build.
-There is no option but to start.
+The dilemma is that European Citizenship as a shared concept.
+It will take a generation to build… However, there is no option but to start.

 ECIT is a public foundation established in 2015 under Belgian law.
 ECIT stands for Citizens’ rights, Involvement and Trust, and is a think-tank with the sole mission of developing European Citizenship.
 As such, the organisation fills a gap in the world of civil society organisations around the EU Institutions.
 Many devote part of their activity to this first transnational citizenship of the modern era, but no others do so as their sole main activity.
 This is surprising since the Maastricht Treaty added Union Citizenship (Articles 18-25 TFEU) and there is a substantial body of EU regulatory activity and case law in the Court of Justice of the EU.